Finite-time blow-up of a non-local stochastic parabolic problem: Drift term induced blow-up

+and the proof is complete. \end{proof} \begin{rem} The result of Theorem \ref{max2} is still valid if instead of the outward normal direction at $P_0$ another outward direction is considered apart from the tangential one. \end{rem}

-\subsubsection{Estimates near the boundary}
+\subsection{Estimates near the boundary}

-In order to tackle the difficulties arising from the presence of the non-local term $K(t)=\left(\int_{D} f(u_t)\,dx \right)^{-q}, $ we need to estimate the contribution of $u(x,t)$ near the boundary.
-For that purpose we will use the moving plane method as in \cite{kavtza}.
-Although most of the applied arguments are quite standard in the context of deterministic PDEs, since it is the first time that these ideas are employed for SPDEs a detailed proof is provided. \begin{lem} Let $u(x,t)$ be the solution of \eqref{intro1}-\eqref{intro2}.
-Assume further that $\xi \in L^2(\Omega;L^{\infty}(D)),$ $ \, \xi \geq 0$ a.s. in $D$ and $f$ is an increasing function.
-If $D\subset \IR^d,\;d\geq 1,$ is convex, there exists $\ol{D}_{0} \varsubsetneq D$ such that
+In order to tackle the difficulties arising from the presence of the non-local term $K(t)=\left(\int_{D} f(u(x, t))\,dx \right)^{-q}, $ in \eqref{eq1}-\eqref{eq3} we need to estimate the contribution of $u(x,t)$ near the boundary.
+For that purpose we will use the moving plane method as in \cite{kavtza}, which is actually inspired by the results in the seminal paper by Gidas et al. \cite{gnn}.
+Although most of the implemented arguments are quite standard in the context of deterministic PDEs, since it is the first time that those ideas are employed for SPDEs a detailed proof is provided. \begin{lem} Let $u(x,t)$ be the solution of \eqref{eq1}-\eqref{eq3} with initial data $\xi \in L^2(\Omega;L^{\infty}(D))$ satisfying $ \, \xi >0 $ a.s. in $D$ with $\xi=0$ on $\partial D.$ Assume further that the nonlinearity $f$ is an increasing function as well as $D\subset \IR^d,\;d\geq 1,$ is convex and smooth enough as in Theorem \ref{max2}.
+Then there exists $\ol{D}_{0} \varsubsetneq D$ such that